Avg. Base Salary (USD)

 What Do Client Support Analysts Do?

 Client support analysts are responsible for analyzing operations of their company to ensure the satisfaction of clients.
 These analysts generally work in offices, sometimes within call centers or even their own homes, and may work either independently or on teams with other analysts.
 They generally work traditional business hours, though some extended hours may be required depending on the employer.
 Although this position does not require formal education beyond a high school diploma, …Read more

-Use troubleshooting tools and techniques to identify products that are defective.
+- Use troubleshooting tools and techniques to identify products that are defective.

-Provide customer satisfaction by handling work orders with efficient communication, documentation and timeliness.
+- Provide customer satisfaction by handling work orders with efficient communication, documentation and timeliness.